DFHack/dfhack/docs/plugins/sort.rst

 potential" and "ranged potential" sorts below for predictions about future effectiveness).

-The "arrival order" sort shows the order that your dwarves appeared at your fort.
-The numbers on the left indicate the relative arrival order, and the numbers for the most recent migration wave will be colored bright green.
+The "arrival order" sorts your citizens according to the most recent time they entered your map.
+The numbers on the left indicate the relative arrival order, and the numbers for the group of dwarves that most recently entered the map will be at the top and be colored bright green.
+If you run this sort after you get a new group of migrants, the migrant wave will be colored bright green.
-Dwarves that arrived earlier will have numbers in yellow, and your original dwarves (if any still survive) will have numbers in red.
+Dwarves that arrived earlier will have numbers in yellow, and your original dwarves (if any still survive and have never left and re-entered the map) will have numbers in red.

 The "stress" sort order will bring your most stressed dwarves to the top, ready for addition to a :wiki:`therapy squad <Stress#Recovering_unhappy_dwarves>` to